Last updated: November 18, 2025

 How to actually read an indicator’s signal

-The real signal is the reaction that happens afterward.
-Is the level being respected, causing a decisive rejection of the price?
-Or does it slice right through it without pausing?
+The true signal lies in the subsequent price action.
+A trader must assess the market’s reaction: Is the level being respected, causing a decisive rejection of the price?
+Or does the price slice right through without hesitation?

 4.2.
 Combining signals with price action (PA)

-• Look for confirmation candles: When price hits a key support level, don’t just buy.
-Wait for a pin bar or a bullish engulfing candle.
-These chart patterns show that buyers have stepped in and are rejecting the lower prices.
-You can also confirm with trading volume.
+• Confirmation Candles: When price hits a key support or resistance level, the analyst must wait for a Pin Bar or a bullish engulfing candle.
+These chart patterns confirm that institutional buyers or sellers have stepped in and are rejecting the extreme prices.
+This rejection should also be corroborated by a spike in trading volume.

-• Analyze the market structure: Is there a clear break of structure (BoS) in the current trend?
-For example, if a downtrend is making lower lows and lower highs, and then fails to make a new lower low at your support level, that’s a huge clue that the trend might be reversing.
+• Analyze Market Structure: Look for a clear Break of Structure (BoS) or trend failure.
+For instance, if a downtrend is making lower lows and lower highs, and then fails to make a new Lower Low (LL) at the support level, that provides a strong clue that the trend might be reversing.

 4.3.
 How to read confluence zones